About Listening Yoga

 Why listening?
 Listening is important because the quality of alert poise it returns us to is about staying attuned to ourselves and being open to others.
 In contemporary society, we are choked by self-importance and a lack of care for other human beings.
 In coming back to listening and strengthening it, we can grow more connected to the world around us and respond in new and increasingly responsible ways.

 Yoga is a journey that finds those who are searching for something more.
-I created Listening Yoga to honor a call–to become sensitive enough to hear what our souls are saying, to become responsible human beings, and to improve our relationships with those around us.
+I created Listening Yoga to honor a call – to become sensitive enough to hear what our souls are saying, to become responsible human beings, and to improve our relationships with those around us.
 When we listen, we become very quiet, still, and even silent, so that we may learn about why we are here and alive just now.

-Viniyoga mentorship works with a few specific methods: asana (physical postures and movements), pranayama (breathing techniques), meditation, Vedic chanting, svadhyaya (study of sacred scriptures), and dialogue.
-Yoga mentorship is about self-discovery and the relinquishing of those parts of ourselves that no longer serve us, so that we may step into our own dharma (roles/purposes) which we are alive to take part in.
+Viniyoga mentorship works with a few specific methods: āsana (physical postures and movements), prānāyāma (breathing techniques), dhyāna (meditation), Vedic chanting, svādhyāya (study of sacred scriptures), and dialogue.
+Yoga mentorship is about self-discovery and self-transformation by relinquishing the parts of ourselves that no longer serve us, so that we may step into our own dharma (roles/purposes) which we are alive to take part in.

-I ended up switching majors in college a few times and graduated with a B. A. in Philosophy and minor in Religious Studies in 2016 from SUNY New Paltz, where I helped lead the meditation club.
-I became a certified 200-hour yoga teacher in 2017.
-At that time, I felt as though there may be something more to yoga than the group class structure that I was used to.
-My teacher at the time was more authentic than most, but I still felt the need for deeper teachings.
+I ended up switching majors in college a few times and graduated with a B.A. in Philosophy with a minor in Religious Studies in 2016 from SUNY New Paltz, where I helped lead the meditation club.
+I became a certified 200-hour yoga teacher in 2017 under Sandy Sooknanan of Dutchess Yoga.

 Training/Education/Certifications: